George and Harold's Families

 - Youthful Freckles: Only in the books.

 Mr. Krupp's mother who runs her own cattle farm.
-She's one of the reasons as to why Krupp is the monster he is today.
+She's one of the reasons why Krupp is the monster he is today.

-- Adaptation Name Change: On instagram, Dav Pilkey claimed that her name was Grace.
-Her name was changed to Bernice in her debut.
+- Adaptation Name Change: On Instagram, Dav Pilkey claimed that her name was Grace.
+Her name was changed to Bernice in her debut, most likely to avoid confusing her with Grace Hutchins and Grace Wain.

 - Affably Evil: Despite being an abusive monster, she's very polite when interacting with the boys.
 She even offers them free steak.